 Lindsay, Co-Founder and Co-Owner

 A native New Orleanian, Lindsay found her way to the Alamo City via her husband, Steven, who is a born and raised San Antonian.
-She is mom to two little men, ages 5 and 2, and a little girl, who was born in the fall of 2016.
+She is mom to two little men and a little girl.
 Lindsay earned her B.A. in Psychology from Rhodes College and her M.A. in Early Childhood Education from UTSA.
 She was a preschool and first-grade teacher for 10 years and is now a Reading Specialist and Dyslexia Therapist.
 She loves her family, her hometown, and working with children.

 Brooke, Co-Founder and Advisor